Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis

 where

-In fact, \eqref{trace_anomaly} contains two multiplicatively-renormalizable (renormalization-group invariant) composite operators $m\bar \psi \psi$ and $\beta G^2+4\gamma m\bar \psi\psi$, so from a field theoretical perspective these two operators would be suitable choices for currents.
-However, with this choice the gluonic or $q\bar q$ nature of states coupled to the current $\beta G^2+4\gamma m\bar \psi\psi$ is obscured.
-Instead, we follow \cite{paver} and choose the renormalized currents
+Equation~\eqref{trace_anomaly} actually contains \emph{two} multiplicatively-renormalizable (renormalization-group invariant) composite operators: $m\bar \psi \psi$ and $\beta G^2+4\gamma m\bar \psi\psi$.
+From a strictly field theoretical perspective, both are suitable choices for currents.
+However, the gluonic and/or $q\bar q$ nature of states which couple to the current $\beta G^2+4\gamma m\bar \psi\psi$ would be difficult to disentangle.
+As such, we instead follow \cite{paver} and use renormalized currents

-where the notation $R$ refers to the renormalized composite operator and the $B$ denotes an expansion in terms of bare quantities and our convention for dimensional regularization uses $D=4+2\epsilon$ spacetime dimensions.
-Of course the form of the renormalized operator~\eqref{J_g} necessarily underlies the renormalization-group invariance of the trace anomaly~\eqref{trace_anomaly} (see {\it e.g.\ }\cite{tarrach}).
+where $R$ denotes a renormalized composite operator and $B$ denotes bare quantities.
+Our convention for dimensional regularization uses $D=4+2\epsilon$ spacetime dimensions.
+Of course the form of the renormalized operator~\eqref{J_g} necessarily underlies the renormalization-group invariance of the trace anomaly~\eqref{trace_anomaly} (see {\it e.g.~}\cite{tarrach}).
 However, the advantage of the current $J_g$ is that its tree-level expansion is purely gluonic allowing a qualitative separation of gluonic and $q\bar q$ degrees of freedom.
-The current $J_q$ has isospin $I=0$ and is renormalization-group invariant.
+Note that the use of a scalar tri-gluonium current, with three factors of the field strength rather than two as in \eqref{J_g}, does not seem to couple to the lightest state and mixes weakly \cite{paban}.
+The non-strange current $J_q$ has isospin $I=0$ and is renormalization-group invariant.